-We introduce \textbf{\ourmethod}, a unified understanding-generation framework that reveals the neglect problem in existing subject-driven methods, which is distinguishing target subjects in multi-candidate contexts.
-By transforming the understanding expert into a semantic bridge, our model aligns semantics early and filters irrelevant content, guiding the generation expert toward accurate subject preservation and robust composition.
-Together with the \textbf{\ourbench} benchmark, our method provides a comprehensive solution for evaluating and improving both composition and distinction.
-Future work focuses on developing more efficient mechanisms to reduce redundant image tokens, enabling scalable subject-driven generation in complex scenarios.
+We introduce \textbf{\ourmethod}, a unified understanding-generation framework that addresses a neglected problem in subject-driven generation: distinguishing target subjects in multi-candidate contexts.
+By using the understanding expert as a semantic bridge, it aligns semantics early and filters irrelevant content, guiding the generation expert toward accurate subject preservation and robust composition.
+Together with \textbf{\ourbench}, it offers a comprehensive benchmark for evaluating and improving both composition and distinction.